jermspeaks/christmas-adventure/sections/section-183.md

 *This is what it should be,* you thought. *A community that celebrates, but also addresses challenges.
 A community that finds joy, but also helps, supports, addresses problems.
 A community that finds balance.*

 Kvothe worked beside you, helping, supporting, guiding.
-Lumina trotted around, offering wisdom, connection, support.
+Cheshire trotted around, offering wisdom, connection, support.
 The Keepsake Keeper pulsed warmly, channeling your intent, your connection, your shared purpose.

 *We're working together,* you realized. *We're celebrating, but we're also addressing challenges.
 We're finding balance—finding joy, but also helping, supporting, addressing problems.*